-So I was on the phone with this woman, or on Zoom, and she was talking about how much she regrets not applying to and joining Anchored two years ago, and how all these things have happened in her life.
-She married her then-boyfriend and has now divorced him, and all these things have happened, and she was telling this story, "If I had just joined Anchored then, I wouldn't be regretting the last two years."
+So, I was on the phone with this woman, or on Zoom, and she was talking about how much she regrets not applying to and joining Anchored two years ago, and how all these things have happened in her life.
+She married her then-boyfriend and has now divorced him, and all these things have happened.

-Oh, my goodness.
-That felt so heavy.
-She was telling this story about her life has been regrettable.
-And I have a lot of thoughts about this.
+She was telling this story, "If I had just joined Anchored then, I wouldn't be regretting the last two years."
+Oof, my goodness, that felt so heavy.
+She was telling this story about how her life has been regrettable.

+I have a lot of thoughts about this.
 But first, let's start with a definition, because my nerds love a definition.
-So the dictionary tells me: Regret is to feel sorry, disappointed, distressed or remorseful about the past.
+The dictionary tells me: Regret is to feel sorry, disappointed, distressed or remorseful about the past.
 To remember with a feeling of loss or sorrow.
 To mourn.
 Well jeez, that's dire.
 Regret is some heavy business.
-It's all Shakespearian, and it's very definition.
-"To remember with a feeling of loss or sorrow.
-To mourn."
-I want to talk about regret today because this conversation, and because I hear my clients talk about their past and their choices with so much of this heaviness.
-So much regret.
-So much blame, shame, and guilt towards themselves and others.
+It's all Shakespearian in its very definition; to remember with a feeling of loss or sorrow.
+To mourn.

+I want to talk about regret today because of this conversation, and because I hear my clients talk about their past and their choices with so much of this heaviness.
+So much regret, so much blame, shame, and guilt towards themselves and others.

-And what I want to say from jump is this: When we are living in regret, we are abandoning ourselves.
+What I want to say from jump is this, when we are living in regret we are abandoning ourselves.
 We are abandoning and exiling the version of us that made those decisions.
 I'm going to pause to let that land.
-Because that too is some heaviness, and I stand by it.
-Because when we play the old "could've, should've, would've" with our past choices, we are leaving that version of us, that inner you, whether it was 20 years ago, two years ago, or last week, like an inner child but sometimes a more recent you, we are leaving that part of our Self, capital, S, "Self," out to dry.
+Because that too, is some heaviness and I stand by it.

+Because when we play the old "could've, should've, would've" with our past choices, we are leaving that version of us, that inner you... whether it was 20 years ago, two years ago, or last week, like an inner child but sometimes a more recent you... we are leaving that part of our Self out to dry.

 We are disavowing them, saying, "They made a terrible decision," and that they, thus you, should feel really bad about yourself.
-And baby, baby, baby, that doesn't serve you.
+Baby, baby, baby, that doesn't serve you.
 It never has and it never will.
-So why would you choose that?
+So, why would you choose that?
 Yet, we do it over and over and over again.

-So let's answer this question: Why do we regret?
-And the answer, my nerds, is evolutionary: Because we think it will protect us.
-We think it will keep us safe because we think regret will keep us from doing that same thing we judge ourselves for again.
+So, let's answer this question: Why do we regret?
+The answer, my nerds, is evolutionary: Because we think it will protect us.
+We think it will keep us safe.
+Because we think regret will keep us from doing that same thing we judged ourselves for again.

 But rolling around in regret about it is not going to do what you subconsciously think it's going to.
-It's not going to save you from repeating your old patterns, it's just re-enacting the old pattern of beating yourself up under the guise of thinking you're going to create change this time if you're just cruel enough to you now.
+It's not going to save you from repeating your old patterns.
+It's just re-enacting the old pattern of beating yourself up, under the guise of thinking you're going to create change this time if you're just cruel enough to "you" now.

 My sweet kitten-mittens, if I've said it once I've said it a thousand times: You can't heal hurt with more hurt.
-That's just not how it works.
-Because science.
-Because while you're sitting around filled up with regret, you're slamming your foot on the gas of your nervous system, spinning and ruminating and filling your perfect bloodstream with those sympathetic fight-or-flight chemicals: Adrenaline.
-Cortisol.
+That's just not how it works; because science.
+Because while you're sitting around filled up with regret, you're slamming your foot on the gas of your nervous system.

+Spinning and ruminating and filling your perfect bloodstream with those sympathetic fight-or-flight chemicals: Adrenaline, cortisol.
 You're creating stress in your body hormonally, chemically, about something you cannot change.